GiantSteps/MC-Sonaar/README.txt

 OSX:
 ===

-Drop the "Pd" folder with the binaries, the examples and the utils in the Pd route. (i.e. ~/Library/Pd)
+Add the essentiaRT~ folder to the Pd path (in Pd > Preferences) or copy the folder with the binaries, the examples and the utils where Pd can find it (typically to ~/Library/Pd or to the /extra folder inside Pd (Pd-Extended > Show Package Contents > Contents/Resources/extra).

 Windows:
 =======